ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 <p>They are not all necessarily fitting to the common mold of what ETH 10k PFP collections have imprinted on the market.
 All the same, some are quite competitive, both artistically and memetically, to what we've come to expect from leading NFT projects.</p>

-## Dogeparty is an essential part of crypto-history
+## Dogeparty was there since the early days of crypto-assets

-One of the most important and noteworthy features of Dogeparty is its historical significance in NFT culture and the Bitcoin space.
+A noteworthy feature of Dogeparty is its historical significance in NFT culture and the Bitcoin space.

 Dogeparty was initially active from [August 2014 to May 2016](https://doggfather.medium.com/dogeparty-nft-meta-layer-on-top-of-dogecoin-part-1-3105d7b24abf) (H/T [Doggfather](https://twitter.com/DoggfatherC)), and was relaunched in [August 2021](https://doggfather.medium.com/dogeparty-what-has-happened-since-relaunch-in-fall-2021-part-2-47a324303080).